Looking for sweet treats? Stop by one of these local artisanal chocolatiers, bakeries and other purveyors of locally made goodies.

 Pastry chef and co-owner Aimee Wyatt has earned a stellar reputation for her delicious gluten-free and vegan specialty cakes and cupcakes, which she produces in a separate kitchen away from her other kitchen that contains wheat-based flours.
 Now, that’s going the extra mile to prevent cross-contamination.
 And her loyal, gluten-free customers have rewarded her by keeping her busy year after year.

 Amaru Confections focuses on custom-made cakes for special occasions (weddings, birthdays, corporate events and such), but you can purchase cupcakes without a pre-arrangement at the small bake shop in the Boise Bench neighborhood.
-Don’t be surprised to find plenty of Valentine’s Day-themed cupcakes displayed in a glass case right inside the front door.

 3651 W. Overland Road, Boise

-Besides these sweet offerings, folks can always get flaky patisserie goodies such as croissants (chocolate, Nutella, cherry and almond), raspberry Danish, apricot squares and tasty apple bear claws.
+Check out the flaky patisserie goodies such as croissants (chocolate, Nutella, cherry and almond), raspberry Danish, apricot squares and tasty apple bear claws.

 304 E. 42nd St., Garden City